RolandDreger/indesign-uxp-scripting/what_is_new.md

 ### InDesign Collection

 Collection objects returned by InDesign no longer support the subscript operator [] to access an element with a specific index.
+In UXP you have to use item() instead.

 <table>
 	<tbody>